guardian/prosemirror-elements/docs/vision.md

 #### KPIs

 - Possible to implement into a ProseMirror instance quickly
-- Creating new elements can be
+- Creating new elements can be done by people unfamiliar to ProseMirror
-- Support different requirements
+- Elements with varying requirements and complexity can be implemented using the plugin

 ## Agnostic